patternfly/patternfly/src/patternfly/demos/Page/docs/code.md

 ## Overview

-This demo implements all variations of the nav component in the page component.
+This demo implements all variations of the nav component, and the expanded and collapsed states for the sidebar and drawer in the page component.